SNX-482: Homology

 SNX-482 is homologous to the spider peptides grammatoxin S1A and hanatoxin.

 Target

 Cav2.3 (alpha1E, R-type) channel (strong affinity), L-type Ca2+ channel, P/Q type Ca2+ channel, Na+ channel.
+"SNX-482 [also] dramatically reduced the A-type potassium current in acutely dissociated dopamine neurons from mouse substantia nigra pars compacta."

 Mode of action

 The compound was initially identified as a selective, voltage-dependent inhibitor of Cav2.3 (a1E, R-type) channels.
 SNX-482 inhibits native R-type Ca2+ currents at weak nanomolar concentrations in rat neurohypophyseal nerve terminals.
 However, it does not influence R-type Ca2+ currents at concentrations of 200–500 nM in several types of rat central neurons.
 Washout could only moderately reverse the R-type Ca2+ channel inhibition after treatment with 200 nM SNX-482.
 However, application of strong voltage reverses the blocking of R-type Ca2+ channels.
 SNX-482 needs to interact with a1E domains III and IV to play a role in the significant inhibition of R-type channel gating.
 Although SNX-482 is generally viewed as a selective inhibitor of Cav2.3 (a1E, R-type) channels, more recently it was shown that it can also inhibit L-type or P/Q type Ca2+ channels and incompletely block Na+ channels.